d2s/Documentation/_posts/2018-04-10-Remotelogins.md

 title:  "Passwordless logins to remote servers"
 permalink: Remotelogins
 ---
-There are two ways to setup passwordless logins to a **remote server**.
-RsyncOSX supports both.
-It is advised to use the first because the traffic is encrypted and it is considered more secure.
+There are two ways to setup passwordless logins to a **remote server** and RsyncOSX supports both.
+It is advised to use ssh and ssh-keys because the traffic is encrypted and it is considered more secure.

-### Encrypted protocol by ssh and ssh-keys
+### (1) Encrypted protocol by ssh and ssh-keys

-By utilizing `ssh` enables **passwordless** logins to remote servers by ssh private and public key-pair.
+Utilizing ssh enables **passwordless** logins to remote servers by ssh private and public key-pair.

 Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication). ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).